Five car-freeSummer adventuresclose to London

-Here are half a dozen day trips that are varied and beautiful.
+Here are five fab car-free adventures that are varied and beautiful.
 Visit gardens, palaces, deer parks and nature reserves.
 Take a stroll beside the River Orwell in Ipswich or a boat trip over the Thames at Richmond.
 These expeditions head off in all directions to see Surrey's finest flowers at RHS Wisley, Kent's incredible Knole Park or Suffolk's Helmingham Hall.
-Discover oases for wildlife close to the capital; spot egrets, warblers and lapwings at the RSPB's Rainham Marshes or kestrels, terns and kingfishers round the rushy ponds at Rye Meads.
+Discover oases for wildlife close to the capital; spot egrets, warblers and lapwings at the RSPB's Rainham Marshes.
 Take the train, bus, tube or even boat - it's all part of the adventure.

 1. RHS Wisley, Surrey

 The Royal Horticultural Society’s flagship garden is a delight in every season.
 Whether your visit to Wisley coincides with apple blossom in the orchard, curtains of flowering purple in the wisteria walk, or autumn’s leafy carnival of colour, there’s always plenty to see.

 What’s special about it in summer?
 Look out for hammocks in the trees and swing seats by the River Wey, flame-like Peruvian lilies or delicate white Chinese dogwood.

 How do I get there?
 Follow Good Journey’s directions.
 There’s a brand new shuttle bus from Wokingham railway station.
 Or you can arrive by bus from Guildford or Kingston upon Thames.
 And get discounted entry with your bus or train ticket.